 Appointments at the Counseling Service

-To schedule an appointment with one of our counselors, call our office at (845) 437-5700 or stop by Metcalf House on weekdays between 8:30am and 5:00pm and speak with our administrative assistant.
+To schedule an appointment with one of our counselors, call our office number at (845) 437-5700 on weekdays between 9:00am and 4:30pm and speak with our administrative assistant.
 Appointments are available to currently enrolled students and are generally scheduled within a few days of the request.
 If you are experiencing a mental health emergency or crisis, please follow the guidelines below.

 Mental Health Emergency